Skip to main content

 Beautiful thing about learning is that nobody can take it away.
 B.B.
 King.

-Brains employ two thinking modes of thinking when problems solving: focused and diffuse.
+Brains employ two modes of thinking when problem solving: focused and diffuse.
 Much of the learning process occurs during the focused mode of thinking while the diffuse mode mind wanders freely.

 Remaining in focused mode too long sees diminished returns in thinking, energy and productivity so work in intense, focused bursts.
-After, exercise, walk, read etc., things physically absorbing and mentally freeing.
+Afterwards, exercise, walk, read etc., do things physically absorbing and mentally freeing.

-Cf. diffuse mode's random connections.
-Anger, stress etc., stop the octopus' connections so it's hard to make decisions, be productive etc.
+Diffuse mode's random connections: anger, stress etc., stop octopus' connections so it's hard to make decisions, be productive etc.

 Priming